The Arts

 HBCU ART SHOWCASE – OGDEN MUSEUM OF SOUTHERN ART

-In 2005, The New Orleans (LA) Chapter and the Ogden Museum of Southern Art formed a partnership with the goal of presenting an annual arts exhibition that would spotlight works of art created by students attending Louisiana’s HBCUs and provide an opportunity to celebrate those artists.
+In 2005, the Ogden Museum of Southern Art and The New Orleans Chapter of The Links, Incorporated formed a partnership with the goal of presenting an exhibition that would spotlight works of art created by students attending Louisiana’s Historically Black Colleges and Universities (HBCUs) and provide an opportunity to celebrate those young emerging artists and provide them with a platform from which to highlight their work and share their voice, while also offering an engaging art experience at an institution that values innovation and diversity.

 The Chapter was honored that The Ogden Museum produced an Art Showcase Catalogue for the Chapter’s 2020 HBCU Art Showcase.